-This is the second in a three-part series by Schneider All-Star Lucas Karcher.
-Since publishing his All-Star profile about two years ago, Lucas has been a shining example of continued career progress.
-In part one of this series, he walked us through his incredible journey.
-In part two, he’ll share what he wishes he knew as a new driver.
-In part three, he’ll describe life as a Schneider All-Star, including a story about the difference he made in someone’s life.
+This is the first in a two-part series by Schneider All-Star Lucas Karcher.
+Since joining Schneider back in 2012, Lucas has been a shining example of continued career progress.
+Read more about his incredible journey in his All-Star profile.
+In part one of his series, he'll share what he wishes he knew as a new driver.
+In part two, he'll describe life as a Schneider All-Star, including a story about the difference he made in someone's life.

 Develop a Good Relationship with Your DBL

 A driver business leader (DBL) is a unique position at Schneider that serves as a driver advocate to help and support drivers when issues arise, whether it’s pay or they need to get home for any reason.
 I knew I could always count on my DBLs and felt confident that help was just a phone call away.
 They educated me on the industry and showed me how to maximize my time out on the road to get the best paycheck possible.

 Communication really is key when it comes to developing a strong working relationship with your DBL.
 Speak to them openly and proactively to create a good, respectful rapport.
 Call just to check in and provide status updates.
 Be the driver who gets things done without spills or accidents.
 Always bring possible solutions in the case of issues or questions.
 In a nutshell, be the driver they look forward to talking to.